 Course outline TBD — see Learning Outcomes in the interim.

+This course fulfills the CPA requirement for Information Technology.
+This course CANNOT be transferred into the Accounting or Finance diploma.
 This is a Bring Your Own Device (BYOD) course.
 Students are required to use their own laptop during class time.
-Computing requirements for the School of Business and Media can be found here: www.bcit.ca/files/business/pdf/bcit-sobm-byod.pdf.
+Please ensure you bring a laptop to every class.
+Plug-in outlets will be provided at most stations in classrooms, but not in all classrooms, so please ensure you have at least 3 hours of battery life available at the beginning of each class.
+The recommended computer requirements for the School of Business and Media can be found here: www.bcit.ca/files/business/pdf/bcit-sobm-byod.pdf.
 Information about student discounts on technology products can be found here: www.bcit.ca/it-services/student-discounts/.
 A desktop computer is not suitable for this course.
-Class WILL NOT be held on Monday, Feb.
-20th (Family Day) & Monday, April 10th (Easter Monday).

 Upon successful completion of this course the student will be able to:

 ANALYZE BUSINESS SYSTEMS

 - Contrast general Business Information Systems & Architectures

 - Differentiate the nature, type, and uses of information within an entity

 - Outline the types of networks (local area, wide area, wireless)

 - Select key hardware components of a system